- Born: 11 Oct 1784, Roxbury MA

 - He appeared on the 1855 census taken at Barnstable MA, listed as a watch repairer.

 - He appeared on the 1860 census taken at Barnstable MA, listed as a savings bank treasurer.

-John married Nancy Phinney.
-(Nancy Phinney was born in 1793 in Barnstable MA and died in 1881 in Barnstable MA.)
+John married Nancy Phinney in 1811 in Barnstable MA.
+(Nancy Phinney was born on 19 Nov 1791 in Barnstable MA and died on 27 Jan 1880 in Barnstable MA.)